-We collected some top concerned questions and list answers here.
-If you have the same questions about hard drive formatting in Windows 10, check the following FAQs.
+We collected some top concerned questions and listed answers here.
+If you have the same questions about external hard drive formatting in Windows 11/10, check the following FAQs.

-When you can't format a hard drive in using Disk Management or file explorer, give EaseUS Partition Master a shot.
+Given these issues, EaseUS Partition Master can provide you with a shot.
 It can directly resolve your issue with its Format feature.

 2. How do I format hard drive when the disk management format option greyed out?